talvinder/carrot-product-requirements-document-prd/README.md

 4. To speed up PRD writing and to get syntax highlighting, you can download the vs-code extension of carrot from here - (vscode carrot extension)[https://github.com/talvinder/vscode-carrot-extension]

-## Contributing
+## How to Contribute

+Contributions to Carrot are always welcome!
+If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request.
+We appreciate community involvement and look forward to working together to enhance Carrot.

-We welcome contributions from the community to improve and enhance Carrot.
-To contribute, please follow these steps:
+To contribute to Carrot, follow these steps:

 1. Fork the Carrot repository.
 2. Create a new branch for your feature or bug fix.
+3. Make your changes and ensure all tests pass.
-3. Commit your changes and push the branch to your forked repository.
+4. Commit your changes and push them to your fork.
-4. Submit a pull request to the main Carrot repository.
+5. Open a pull request in the main Carrot repository.

-5. Please ensure that your contributions align with our code of conduct and follow the established guidelines for pull requests.
+Please refer to the CONTRIBUTING.md file for detailed guidelines on contributing to Carrot.

 ## License

-Carrot is open source software released under the MIT License.
+Carrot is released under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute Carrot within the terms of the license.